The Dog Stars (film): Development

-In November 2024, Ridley Scott stated that after shooting his planned Bee Gees biopic, he wanted to direct a then-unrevealed sci-fi film, adding that "it's already written."
-This project was later revealed to be based on the 2012 novel The Dog Stars by Peter Heller, adapted by Mark L. Smith and Christopher Wilkinson.
+In November 2024, Ridley Scott stated that after shooting his planned Bee Gees biopic, he wanted to direct a then-unrevealed sci-fi film, adding that "it's already written".
+This project was later revealed to be based on Peter Heller's 2012 novel The Dog Stars, adapted by Mark L. Smith and Christopher Wilkinson; only Smith received final credit for the screenplay.
 By this time, it was set to be Scott's next film, with filming set to begin in spring 2025.

 Casting

 In November 2024, it was announced that Paul Mescal was in advanced negotiations to star in the film.
-However, due to scheduling conflicts, it was later reported in January 2025 that Jacob Elordi was in early negotiations to replace Mescal.
+However, due to scheduling conflicts with Sam Mendes' four-part Beatles biopic series, Mescal exited the project and was replaced by Jacob Elordi in January 2025.
+Reports later surfaced from Matthew Belloni of Puck News alleging that Scott replaced Mescal over dissatisfaction with his performance in Gladiator II (2024).
+A representative for Scott firmly denied the claims, calling them "not true" and clarifying that Mescal's departure was strictly due to rehearsal scheduling constraints, adding that Scott maintained a great working relationship with Mescal and was eager to work with him again.

 In February, Margaret Qualley, Josh Brolin, and Guy Pearce were in final negotiations to join the cast.
 In early May 2025, Benedict Wong joined the cast.